 How to make the soup more flavorful

 In Korea, the restaurants specializing samgyetang are very popular.
-Some are also highly sought-after by tourists.
+Some are also highly sought-after by locals and tourists.
 Those restaurants usually feature a deeply flavored, thickened soup.
 They use all sorts of medicinal herbs and aromatic vegetables, and start with well-prepared chicken stock to boil the chicken.

 At home, we don’t generally go that far.
 But, if you like a deeper flavor, start with good quality chicken stock (commercially prepared or homemade).
 I sometimes make chicken stock with the roast or boiled chicken remains and use it as a base for samgyetang.